 Cornhole is one of the nontraditional sports that are taking the country by storm.

 Once considered a backyard game, cornhole has come a long way in a short time.
-Millions of viewers on social media and a digital network dedicated to the sport help prove that point.
+Millions of views on social and steady TV exposure have helped professional cornhole become a legitimate event product.

-Cornhole’s humble roots at cookouts and among those tailgaters support the notion it’s an accessible sport with simple rules that can be played anywhere by nearly anyone.
-ACO officials believe those facts spur cornhole’s ongoing popularity that has seen its membership originate from at least 25 states and its number of Facebook followers swell to nearly 34,000.
-ACO launched its digital network in July 2018 to capitalize on its place as the country’s fastest-growing sport.
+Cornhole’s humble roots at cookouts and among tailgaters still support the notion it’s an accessible sport with simple rules that can be played almost anywhere by nearly anyone.

 3. Rugby